cossacklabs/acra/README.md

 ## Open source vs Pro vs Enterprise

-This open source version of Acra is free to use.
+This is Acra Community Edition, the open source version of Acra, which is 💯 free for commercial and non-commercial usage.
 Please let us know in the [Issues](https://www.github.com/cossacklabs/acra/issues) if you stumble upon a bug, see a possible enhancement, or have a comment on security design.

 There are also [Pro and Enterprise versions of Acra](https://www.cossacklabs.com/acra/#pricing) available.
 Those versions provide better performance, redunancy/load balancing, come pre-configured with crypto-primitives of your choice (FIPS, GOST), integrate with key/secret management tools in your stack, and have plenty of utils and tools for your Ops and SREs to operate Acra conveniently – deployment automation, scaling, monitoring, and logging.
 [Talk to us](mailto:sales@cossacklabs.com) to get full feature lists and a quote.